Container logs are deleted when the container is removed. Containers can be referenced by Id (Partial) or Name (Full)

 In the Run command include the following command to ensure that the containers restart automatically if the server ever reboots.

-Centos does not automatically start the docker daemon once installed, to do this enter the following commands to ensure that the docker daemon will start automatically if the server ever reboots.
+Centos and RHEL sometimes will not not automatically start the docker daemon once installed, to do this enter the following commands to ensure that the docker daemon will start automatically if the server ever reboots.

 systemctl start docker